 - 10.25 The issue of the potential abuse of ACE systems has been raised in policy discussions.
 Indeed, Hebous and Ruf (2017) found that the increases in equity following the introduction of the Belgian ACE were largely earmarked for intragroup lending and for creating deductions to shelter other sources of interest earnings. - 10.26 They found that a unilateral implementation of an ACE system creates an opportunity for multinational entities to implement 'double-dipping' structures.
 This is where capital is injected as equity into an affiliate in a country with an ACE system who then lends that capital to another affiliate in a country without an ACE system.
 The borrower affiliate receives a deduction for interest paid on the loan, while the lender affiliate receives a deduction under the ACE system. - 10.27 In addition, the borrower affiliate can invest the loan into yet another affiliate in a country with an ACE system, thereby doubling (or 'cascading') the received allowance corresponding to any given amount of equity. - 10.28 The tax avoidance concerns outlined in this section would mean that ACE reforms might need to be accompanied by anti-avoidance provisions targeting intra-company transactions.
-We note that the implementation of the global minimum taxation regime established by Pillar Two may mitigate these concerns.
+We note that the implementation of the global minimum taxation regime established by Pillar 2 may mitigate these concerns.
+However, the Pillar 2 changes could also remove some of the cost of capital benefits of an ACE system if lower taxes in New Zealand lead to offsetting higher taxes in other countries as a result of the proposed global minimum tax of 15% for larger companies.